 It’s still safe to use, but it may not wear as well as it did when it was new.

+Get rid of perfume after two years, unless you don’t mind changes to its scent.
 While there’s no set-in-stone expiration date for perfumes, they do break down chemically over time, which means the smell will change.